Recycling and Compost

 - Almost all disposable products used across campus are compostable, made out of materials such as corn, potatoes, and recycled milk cartons.

-- We have implemented post-consumer composting at all residential dining halls, the GSU, Buick St. Market, Breadwinners and Starbucks at SMG, BU Pub, Hillel, Rize and Late Nite Café.
+- We have implemented post-consumer composting at all residential dining halls, the GSU, Buick St. Market, Breadwinners and Starbucks at Questrom, BU Pub, Hillel, Rize and Late Nite Café.

 - Coffee grounds are composted at all Starbucks locations, the GSU, and residential dining halls.